Symmetrical Matrices

 var s1 = Matrix.CreateSymmetric<double>(5);

-The two remaining overloads allow you to initialize the elements of the matrix.
-The first argument once again specifies the number of rows and columns.
-The second argument is an array containing the elements of the new matrix.
+To create a symmetric matrix from existing data, use the CopyFromSymmetric<T> method.
+This method copies the data, so changes to the original array will not affect the matrix.
+The first argument specifies the dimension (number of rows and columns).
+The second argument is an array containing the elements of the matrix.
 The third argument is of type MatrixTriangle, and indicates whether the elements are taken from the upper or lower triangular part of the element array.
 The fourth argument is of type MatrixElementOrder, and indicates whether the elements in the array are stored in column-major or row-major order.

 C#